 Today’s Post by Joe Farace

-Fort Vasquez is a former fur trading post that was founded in 1835 by Luis Vasquez and Andrew Sublette, It is located 35 miles northeast of Denver and wasn’t all that far from my former home.
+Fort Vasquez is a former fur trading post that was founded in 1835 by Luis Vasquez and Andrew Sublette, It is located 35 miles northeast of Denver and wasn’t far from my former home.
 Vasquez and Sublette built the fort after obtaining a trading license from William Clark, who was the Superintendent of Indian Affairs.
 Along with competition from other trading posts, they traded with other furriers, trappers, mountain men and Native American tribes including the Arapaho and Cheyenne.
 Unable to turn a profit, they sold Fort Vasquez to Lock and Randolph in 1840 who subsequently went bankrupt and abandoned the structures in 1842.

 During the 1930’s, the fort was restored by the Works Progress Administration.
 The present day Fort Vasquez is located on Highway 85 near Platteville, Colorado and is a reconstruction of the original adobe trading post.
 In 1958, History Colorado took possession of the property and runs it as a museum to display exhibits of the fur-trade era.